-

 Kazakhstan Coal and Lignite Production & Consumption

-Coal production has decreased by 3% in 2024 to 106 Mt.
-Previously it had increased by 3%/year since 2015, reaching 110 Mt in 2023.
+Coal production decreased by 3% in 2024 to 106 Mt.
+It has been broadly stable at around 107 Mt since 2014.
 Coal production is mainly located in the Karaganda (13 mines) and Ekibastuz (3 mines) basins.
-Nearly 30% of the coal production is exported.
+Nearly 30% of the coal production is exported (27% in 2024).

 Source: Kazakhstan energy report